filipecalasans/percepetron/README.tex.md

   train_and_test_and("OR.dat")
 ```

 You can try to train using different datasets as a challenge.
 We provide the logic *AND* in the file **AND.dat**.
-Bare in mind that the problem must be linearly separable.
+But, bear in mind that the dataset must be linearly separable.

-**Challenge:** Try to train the *Perceptron* to learn the logic *XOR* and verify if the dataset is linearly separable.
+**Challenge 1:** Try to train the *Perceptron* to learn the logic *XOR* and verify if the dataset is linearly separable.

-**Challenge 2:** Tune the parameters *Activation Function* and *eta*, so the training converges faster.
+**Challenge 2:** Tune the parameters in the *Activation Function* and *eta*, so the training converges faster.